openebs-archive/openebs-docs/docs/percona.md

 ###### Changes done in the Monitoring section for PMM:

 Enable monitoring service and server user name.
-In this example, we have updated
+In this example, we have updated the following parameters:
 ```
 spec.pmm.enabled as “true”
 spec.pmm.serverUser as “admin”
 ```
-The following is the sample snippet of PVC spec of Percona XtraDB where the Storage Class name and storage capacity has been changed.
+The following is the sample snippet of PMM spec of Percona XtraDB where we enabled monitoring feature and updated the PMM server username.
 ```
   pmm:
     enabled: true